 Houses in Lakewood Village

-Homes in Lakewood Village start around $600K and go upwards to $1,000,000 or more.
-At the peak of the real estate market, some prices approached $2 million.
-The lots in this neighborhood are large, averaging about 8,000 square feet with some even larger.
+Homes in Lakewood Village start around $800,000, although those are starting to become a rarity.
+Today, you are more likely to find homes upwards of $1,000,000 or more.
+Generally, the lots in this neighborhood are large, averaging about 8,000 square feet with some even larger.
+CLICK HERE to see a home with a double lot that we recently listed!

 The homes in Lakewood Village range from small 2 bedroom cottages to spacious mansions with more than 4,000 square feet.
-Architectural styles in the neighborhood include Tudor, Cape Cod, Medieval, Ranch, Spanish Colonial, Streamline Moderne, Craftsman and more.
-Because of the varied architecture and the fact that the streets have no sidewalks, the neighborhood has a different feel than surrounding areas.
+Architectural styles in the neighborhood include Tudor, Cape Cod, Medieval, Ranch, Spanish Colonial, Streamline Moderne, Craftsman, and more.
+Due to the varied architecture and the fact that the streets have no sidewalks, Lakewood Village has a different feel than surrounding areas.

 Homes for Sale in Lakewood Village